-Abstract: Bob Doxsee Jr. recounts his experiences and memories of Point Lookout, New York, particularly focusing on the mid-20th century.
-He describes the significant impact of nor'easters and hurricanes on the area, especially the 1952 storm.
-Doxsee details the extensive efforts to combat coastal erosion, including the placement of rocks by the Town of Hempstead and the creation of a clam shell reef by his father, a project approved by the U.S. Army engineers.
-He shares stories of local landmarks and the changing landscape, such as homes and businesses lost to erosion and municipal developments.
-Notably, Doxsee discusses the transition of his family from fishing to the clam business, highlighting their partnership with Snow's Canning in Maine.
+Abstract: On January 26, 2015 Nancy Solomon interviewed Bob Doxsee Jr. He recounts his experiences and memories of Point Lookout, New York, particularly focusing on the mid-20th century.
+He describes the significant impact of nor'easters and hurricanes.
+Bob details the extensive efforts to combat coastal erosion, including the placement of rocks by the Town of Hempstead and the creation of a clam shell reef by his father, a project approved by the U.S. Army engineers.
+He shares stories of local landmarks and the changing landscape, as well as the transitions he and his family had to make from fishing to clamming.
 He vividly describes the practical and innovative methods used to protect the shoreline, including using clam shells to form a porous barrier that absorbed wave energy.
-Doxsee also touches on personal anecdotes, such as the friendship between his father and A. Holly Patterson, the challenges of working with local contractor Dick Murphy, and the dramatic and often hazardous efforts to maintain and build jetties and bulkheads.
+Doxsee also touches on the dramatic and often hazardous efforts to maintain and build jetties and bulkheads.
 The interview concludes with reflections on the enduring impacts of major storms, particularly Hurricane Sandy, and the lessons learned in storm preparedness and coastal protection.